Odin94/HareMatcher/README.md

 ### How to run
 * create `resources/secretSignKey.secret` file with content similar to `003502b3040a060108094a0b0d0dfe1f`
+* `npm install --prefix frontend` to install frontend dependencies
+* `./gradlew buildFrontend` to build frontend and integrate it into backend
+* `./gradlew -t build &` to continuously build and hot-reload for development (run in separate terminal)
 * `./gradlew run` to run
-* `./gradlew -t build &` to continuously build and hot-reload for development
-* `npm start --prefix frontend`

 (omit `./` on Windows)